marcianito/UmbrellaEffect/readme.md

 ### Computationally
 * r-base version 3.3.1
 * following R-packages: devtools, dplyr, ggplot2, gstat, ptinpoly, raster, reshape2, viridis, xts, zoo
+* system libraries for rgdal and devtools

+in debian install using:
+`apt-get update && apt-get install libgdal-dev libproj-dev libssl-dev`

 ### Data-wise
 It is necessary to have modeled or measured soil moisture data from directly next to the SG building.